-Vehicles that are thirty (30) years old or older and are essentially unaltered from the original manufacturer's specifications may be plated with either Historical Plates or Vintage Plates.
+Vehicles with a model year thirty (30) years old or older may be plated with either Historical Plates or Vintage Plates.

 Included with the designation Historical is the Vintage year plate.
 Vintage year plates are historical plates that were issued by the State of Nebraska in the year corresponding to the model year of the historical vehicle.
 License plates that can be used as Vintage plates are restricted to the following plate types:

 If using a Vintage year plate, only one plate is required and must be displayed on the rear of the vehicle.
 Vintage year plates must be submitted, along with application, to the Department of Motor Vehicles for inspection and approval.
 Vintage year plates that have been restored to their original condition may be used provided the original colors of the plate when it was first issued are used in the restoration.
 For a description of past Nebraska License plates, please refer to the Nebraska License Plate Gallery.
 When submitting a Vintage year plate for approval, please include a postage paid, pre-addressed 6 ½ x 12 ½ " return envelope.